asika32764/web-directive/README.md

 # Web Directive

-A library to implement directive functions for native HTML without any framework, which is inspired by Vue.js.
+A library to implement directive pattern for native HTML without any framework, which is inspired by Vue.js.

 See [DEMO](https://codepen.io/asika32764/pen/RwmoWWa)